-Clumping Clay Cat Litter – Is It Really Safe?
+Is Clumping Clay Cat Litter Really Safe? – 5 Thing You Should Know

 Cat owners who use a clumping clay cat litter should be aware of the controversy surrounding them.
 This type of litter contains sodium bentonite.
 Apparently no scientific studies have been done to prove or disprove that this type of litter is safe.